 Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

-Keeping a chicken coop clean, dry, and smelling fresh is a top priority for any backyard chicken keeper, especially in humid climates.
+keeping a chicken coop clean, dry, and smelling fresh is a top priority for any backyard chicken keeper, especially in humid climates.
 You’ve likely heard that using barn lime in chicken coop areas can help.
 But with different types of lime available at the farm supply store, it’s absolutely crucial to know which one is safe for your flock and how to use it correctly to avoid harming your birds.

 Key Facts for Safe Use of Barn Lime in Chicken Coop